Royvargas55/Java-Project-Restaurant-/README.md

 Restaurant using Threads, Websockets and consuming APIs programmed in NetBeans, using Jframes, to use the program you need to install both libraries
 # Important!
  To run the program it is necessary to install the libraries "FS-FactorySystem.Jar" and "Java-json.jar".
+ This is the API repository used in the program: https://github.com/Royvargas55/rest-server It is a basic REST API server, stores reviews using JSON as DB In this project, only the Get and Post endpoints are used
 # Screenshots
 Some of the most important screens of the program.